 All in all, quite a remarkable experience.

-I won’t go too far into the inner workings of Orbis, as it functions on the most part as eDNA Earth does.
+I won’t go too far into the inner workings of Orbis, as it functions for the most part as eDNA Earth does.
 But very briefly; Orbis is a dual-engine synth with an extensive effect section and gate sequencer.
-Though Orbis boasts a massive sample selection to choose from, the real strength with both eDNA Earth and Orbis is the effect layering, converting any plain source sample into a huge sound though layering effects and gate sequencing.
+Though Orbis boasts a massive sample selection to choose from, the real strength of both eDNA Earth and Orbis is the effect layering, converting any plain source sample into a huge sound through layering effects and gate sequencing.

-Simple hi and low pass filters, an ADSR envelope, tuning, pan and various sample tweaking options round out the main controls on the front page.
+Simple high and low pass filters, an ADSR envelope, tuning, pan and various sample tweaking options round out the main controls on the front page.

 The second page contains the extensive effect rack, each with simple controls and a global master effect suite.
 Some interesting effects are included, with a nifty AUX section for routing effects into effects.
 Oh, the joys to be had in here after a few beers!